debugandroid/web_app_widget/README.md

 # web_app_widget

-Foobar is a Python library for dealing with word pluralization.
+web_app_widget is the collection of widget for the web apps.
+ - WebAppDrawer

 ## Installation